acenturyandabit/maido/README.md

 ## Core principles
 You know how web kanban boards come with many features like priorities, completion percentage, and so on that you probably don't want in your face all the time?

 Maido doesn't.
-But it can and will support them, if you feel the need to!
+But it can and will support them, if you want!

 Maido (tries to) follow the SAPIEN (Simple as possible, Extensible if necessary) methodology.
 Each task only has 4 things: a name, tags (metadata), a date and a description.
 Aside from that, it's up to you, the user, to manage what task properties you want.